On this Day in History ... 13th April

 On 13th April 1769 Penistone Lamb 1st Viscount Melbourne (age 24) and Elizabeth Milbanke Viscountess Melbourne (age 17) were married.

 On 13th April 1773 William Burrell 2nd Baronet (age 40) and Sophia Raymond Lady Burrell (age 20) were married.
 The difference in their ages was 20 years.
-They were second cousins.
+They were half second cousins.

 On 13th April 1790 John Townshend 2nd Viscount Sydney (age 26) and Sophia Southwell (age 18) were married.